Brahim Díaz: Manchester City

 Brahim began his club career at his hometown club Málaga, before moving to Manchester City in 2015 as a 16-year-old for an initial £200,000 fee.
-On 21 September 2016, Díaz made his first-team debut for City, coming on as an 80th-minute substitute to replace Kelechi Iheanacho in an EFL Cup tie against Swansea City.
+On 21 September 2016, Brahim made his first-team debut for City, coming on as an 80th-minute substitute to replace Kelechi Iheanacho in an EFL Cup tie against Swansea City.
 Five days later, he signed his first professional contract with City, for three years.

 On 21 November 2017, Brahim made his Champions League debut against Feyenoord in a group stage match, coming on in injury time for Raheem Sterling.
 On 19 December 2017, Brahim made his first club start, playing for 88 minutes against Leicester City in the League Cup.
 He made his Premier League debut on 20 January 2018, in a 3–1 victory over Newcastle United. and on 13 May, he received a winner's medal after appearing sporadically in four more league games over the season.

 On 5 August 2018, Brahim played the final 15 minutes in place of Phil Foden a 2–0 win over Chelsea in the 2018 FA Community Shield.
 Later that season, Brahim would score his first career goal for City, netting both times in a 2–0 win over Fulham on 1 November.

 Real Madrid

-Following intense transfer speculation and with his contract with Manchester City due to expire in June 2019, Diaz joined Real Madrid on 6 January, for a transfer fee of £15.5 million (€17 million).
-Diaz put pen to paper on a 6 year deal running through 2025 with add-ons which could potentially see the value of the transfer rise to £22 million (€24 million).
-The transfer also included clauses which stipulated a 15 per cent sell-on fee to be received by City, rising all the way up to 40 per cent should Diaz be sold to "Manchester United".
+Following intense transfer speculation and with his contract with Manchester City due to expire in June 2019, Brahim joined Real Madrid on 6 January, for a transfer fee of £15.5 million (€17 million).
+Brahim put pen to paper on a 6 year deal running through 2025 with add-ons which could potentially see the value of the transfer rise to £22 million (€24 million).
+The transfer also included clauses which stipulated a 15 percent sell-on fee to be received by City, rising all the way up to 40 percent should he be sold to Manchester United.